QUESTION 1. (Actually a whole series of related questions)

 to receive a particular channel.
 If may be covered in the series of questions about channels below, but

-If not you need to go to
+If not you need to go to www.lyngsat.com This web site provides information on every channel in the sky.

-are on that you are interested in. www.lyngsat.com will help you find this out.
+you find this out.
 Once you know the

 satellite it should be easy enough to advise you on what equipment you need.